 Algorithmic bias in recruiting typically enters through three channels:

 Evaluation metric bias.
-If "quality of hire" is measured by retention at companies that have hostile cultures toward underrepresented groups, the algorithm learns that candidates from those groups are "lower quality" - when the real problem is the workplace, not the candidate.
+When “quality of hire” is measured by retention at companies that have hostile cultures toward underrepresented groups, the algorithm learns that candidates from those groups are “lower quality” - when the real problem is the workplace, not the candidate.

 What Responsible Matching Tools Do Differently